 Expectant Management

 Expectant management means only intervening if necessary and allowing the body to naturally continue with the delivery of the placenta and clamping of the uterus.
 After birth, natural oxytocin surges to increase uterine contractions postpartum.
-Natural oxytocin works best without interference from induction, epidural, other pharmaceutical pain management, or stress and anxiety.
+Natural oxytocin is often more effective when there is less interference from induction, epidural use, other pharmaceutical pain management, or stress and anxiety.
 Therefore, many providers only recommend expectant management during low-intervention births.11

 Uterine Massage